 Unfortunately, there are some signs of pixel errors, which is especially noticeable in the vertical columns, where each color extends above and below the block of solid color into the gray area.
 Although these are noticeable with our test pattern, they aren't noticeable with most regular content.

 Decent reflection handling, very similar to the LG 27UD58-B. Reflections aren't diffused very much, and can be distracting in a really bright room with a lot of lights.

-The Acer Nitro VG271 has an excellent response time, but it is a bit slower than other 144Hz monitors, like the VG279Q or Acer Predator XB271HU.
-There is very little distracting overshoot, but transitions between dark scenes are a bit slower, which can cause more noticeable blur behind fast-moving objects.
+The Acer Nitro VG271 has an excellent response time, but it is a bit slower than other 144Hz monitors, like the ASUS VG279Q or Acer Predator XB271HU Bmiprz.
+There's very little distracting overshoot, but transitions between dark scenes are a bit slower, which can cause more noticeable blur behind fast-moving objects.